virajkothari7/OnlineRetailPOS/readme.md

 <p>
 <br>

-Welcome to the Online Retail POS (Point of Sale) System project built on Django.
-This system allows you to run a retail store, manage inventory, and process sales, all within a web-based interface.
-You can also run it locally and access it from different devices on the same network using the system's IP address.
+The Online Retail POS System is a web-based application developed with Django, designed to manage retail operations efficiently by handling inventory, sales, and hardware integrations.
+You can run it locally and access it from different devices on the same network using the system's IP address.

 <br>